zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 On being told that an object is a blegg, your mean squared error plummets to about 0.46.
 On being told that an object is a blegg\*, your mean squared error only goes down to about 4.13.
 In this sense, the gerrymandered blegg\* concept is _quantitatively less informative_ than the original, compact blegg concept.

-[TODO: double-check and footnote or hyperlink calculations] [TODO: choice of metric depends on your values]
+[it's quantitatively less informative because of the data, not our values] [TODO: double-check and footnote or hyperlink calculations] [TODO: choice of metric depends on your values]